Asashou/notes/09_pandas/09_pandas.md

 Every row of the csv file Galton.csv represents a single child, and each column describes their parents and family.

-1. Load the data from `Galton.csv`.
+1. Load the data in `Galton.csv` into a DataFrame.

 2. How many children are in this dataset?
 What variables (columns) are there in this dataset?